fieldtrip/website/tutorial/tms-eeg.md

 	ft_databrowser(cfg, comp_tms);

 Which components would you further suggest to remove?
-{% include endclass.html %}
+{% include markup/end %}

-We now have a list of component we would wish to remov
+We now have a list of component we would wish to remove:

 *  **Decay & Muscle**: 41, 56
 *  **Saccades**: 7